 Along with its snap to grid feature, the schematic editor also supports snapping to available electrical connections.
-When an object being placed, such as a Bus, falls within a definable snap distance of a valid electrical connection, the cursor will jump to that electrical 'Hotspot' (shown as a blue cross).
+When an object being placed, such as a Bus, falls within a definable snap distance of a valid electrical connection, the cursor will jump to that electrical 'Hotspot' (shown as a red cross).

 The graphical editing method allows a placed Bus object to be selected directly in the workspace and its size and/or shape graphically changed.